projectcontour/contour/site/content/docs/main/config/access-logging.md

 To customize the logged fields, add a `json-fields` list of strings to your configuration file.
 If the `json-fields` key is not specified, the [default fields][5] will be configured.

-To use a value from [JSONFields][2] or [envoySimpleOperators][3], simply include the name of the value in the list of strings.
+To use a value from [jsonFields][2] or [envoySimpleOperators][3], simply include the name of the value in the list of strings.
-The JSONFields are case-sensitive, but envoySimpleOperators are not.
+The jsonFields are case-sensitive, but envoySimpleOperators are not.

 To use [envoyComplexOperators][4] or to use alternative field names, specify strings as key/value pairs like `"fieldName=%OPERATOR(...)%"`.